-For transportation planning, it is helpful to anticipate large changes in the employer/ employment market.
-For example, a strong retail market requires a different capacity in a transportation network than that of a strong manufacturing economy.
-All-season roads, designed for truck traffic are likely of greater importance on a continuing basis to manufacturers than retailers.
+For transportation planning purposes, it is helpful to anticipate large changes in the employer/ employment market.
+For example, a strong retail market requires a somewhat different capacity in a transportation network than that of a strong manufacturing economy.
+All-season roads are likely of greater importance on a continuing basis to manufacturers than retailers.